Do You Have One of These 13 Guilty Pleasures? How to Use It to Make Money

 Sometimes Ibotta’s deals align with in-store promos, too, so I can get a bottle for a steal.

-Once you download the app and claim your first cash-back offer, you’ll snag a $10 bonus.
+Once you download the app and upload your first receipt, you’ll snag a $5 bonus.

 Pro tip: Don’t drink and drive.
 (Duh.)
 Ibotta offers $1 cash back on Uber rides, too.